 Student Outcomes and Opportunities

 Of Special Note: The 90-credit community college transfer limit does not apply to students admitted to this program.
-The last 45 credits for the degree, however, must be earned in residence at the UW.
+The last 45 credits for the degree, however, must be earned in residence through the UW.

 Through their respective departments, the graduate faculty members of the School offer programs leading to the degrees of Master of Science in Dentistry, Master of Science, and Doctor of Philosophy, as well as postgraduate certificate programs.